 - Consider your new target market.
 A property that would have originally only appealed to renovators like yourself may now be a great business premises, family home, rental property or holiday home.
 Determine who your target market is before you begin renovations, and when it comes time to sell, ensure the property still appeals to the market you had in mind, and that your sales pitch makes this evident.

 The tax treatment of investment property expenditure and deductions can be complex.

 - Repairs are regarded as a partial correction of some item that has become worn or damaged. e.g. Replacing an inlet valve in a washing machine would be a repair and the cost would be fully deductible in that tax year.

 - Partial restoration of a fence could be classed as a deductible repair, whereas if the entire fence is replaced it is more likely to be considered a capital improvement to be depreciated over time.

 - Renovations or capital improvements that involve more substantial structural work or major changes do not have a provision for an immediate deduction for these costs, however capital works deductions can be claimed (depreciated) over many years

 You can learn more about the tax implication of renovation at the ATO website, or contact your accountant.

 Ready to start your next renovation project?

-Real Estate Investar's Pro Membership includes Australia's leading property investment software and data platform to help you find, research and analyse investment property in seconds.
+Real Estate Investar's Memberships include Australia's leading property investment software and data platform to help you find, research and analyse investment property in seconds.

 Or you can check out our recent on-demand webinar, Renovating for Profit in 7 Easy Steps.